isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 ``libdhcp_cb_cmds.so``: Configuration Backend Commands
 ======================================================

 This hook library is used to manage Kea servers' configurations in a configuration backend database.
 This library must be used in conjunction with the available CB hook libraries implementing the common APIs to create, read, update, and delete (CRUD) the configuration information in the respective databases.
-For example:
-:ischooklib:`libdhcp_mysql_cb.so` implements this API for MySQL while :ischooklib:`libdhcp_pgsql_cb.so` implements this API for PostgreSQL.
+For example: :ischooklib:`libdhcp_mysql.so` implements this API for MySQL while :ischooklib:`libdhcp_pgsql.so` implements this API for PostgreSQL.
-To manage the configuration information in a MySQL database, both :ischooklib:`libdhcp_mysql_cb.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for configuration management.
+To manage the configuration information in a MySQL database, both :ischooklib:`libdhcp_mysql.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for configuration management.
-To manage the configuration information in a PostgreSQL database, both :ischooklib:`libdhcp_pgsql_cb.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for configuration management.
+To manage the configuration information in a PostgreSQL database, both :ischooklib:`libdhcp_pgsql.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for configuration management.

 More information on how to configure the Configuration Backend hook library for use with a MySQL or PostgreSQL database can be found in the :ref:`dhcp4-cb`